Appstun/NeuroInfoAPI-Docs/schedule.md

 #### Description

 Get the most recent weekly schedule available in the database.
+Also indicates whether there is an active subathon running.

 #### Authentication